 Trial counsel for Complainant Samsung against Respondent Ericsson in an ITC action covering 4G wireless communication technologies.
 Tried the case in 2013 and obtained a favorable settlement before the ALJ’s initial determination.

 Trial counsel for leading consumer electronics and software company against HTC in district court and the ITC to protect smartphone technologies.
 After a several week trial, obtained and enforced an exclusion order barring HTC’s infringing products from importation into the U.S. After HTC violated the order and began importing its infringing products again, brought an enforcement action on behalf of our client, resulting in a favorable settlement before trial.

-ViiV Healthcare v.
-Lupin (2011-present): Representing ViiV in Hatch-Waxman patent infringement litigation to protect Trizivir® brand anti-HIV medication.
+Lead trial counsel for GlaxoSmithKline and ViiV Healthcare in Hatch-Waxman patent infringement litigation to protect Combivir® brand anti-HIV medication.
 Obtained favorable settlements against multiple generic companies.

 Trial and appellate counsel for GlaxoSmithKline against the USPTO in what Managing Intellectual Property recognized as the U.S. Patent Case of the Year in 2009.
-Won preliminary and permanent injunctions before the district, precluding the implementation of the Patent Office's controversial, sweeping rules that would have limited, among other things, the number of patent claims, continuing applications, and RCEs an applicant may file; sustained injunction on appeal to the Federal Circuit and won rehearing en banc.
+Won preliminary and permanent injunctions before the district court, precluding the implementation of the Patent Office's controversial, sweeping rules that would have limited, among other things, the number of patent claims, continuing applications, and RCEs an applicant may file.
+Preserved the injunction on appeal to the Federal Circuit and won rehearing en banc.
 Eventually, the USPTO abandoned its proposed rules, resulting in dismissal of this landmark challenge.

 Memberships & Affiliations